wingify/vwo-dotnet-sdk-example/README.md

-## VWO NetStandard SDK Example
+## VWO .NET SDK Example

-[vwo-netstandard-sdk](https://gitlab.com/sidhant.gakhar/vwo-netstandard-sdk) allows you to A/B Test your Website at server-side.
+VWO .NET SDK allows you to A/B Test your Website at server-side.

 This repository provides a basic demo of how server-side works with VWO NetStandard SDK.